Close

 1 min 25 sec read

-Many big tech players aren't too happy right now as a new privacy bill would put major limits on targeted advertising.
+Many big tech players aren't too happy right now as a

 The Banning Surveillance Advertising Act was introduced by Reps.
 Anna Eshoo (D-CA) and Jan Schakowsky (D-IL) in the House and Cory Booker (D-NJ) in the Senate.
 This bill could dramatically change how tech companies serve ads to people, preventing them from using personal data.